Keys To Safety-Net Parenting: Celebrating Passion And Failure

 What is Safety-Net Parenting?

 You might wonder what makes a Safety-Net Parent.
-You can find description of all types of parenting styles in books and online: Free Range, Tiger Mom, Helicopter, Snowplow… But, the Safety-Net Parent stands out among these.
+You can find a description of all types of parenting styles in books and online: Free Range, Tiger Mom, Helicopter, Snowplow… But, the Safety-Net Parent stands out among these.
 If we imagine life as a high wire walk on a tight rope, the Safety-Net Parent trains her child, teaching him how to successfully navigate the rope, the slack, the wind and his nerves.
 She does the best she can with guidance and advice.
-Then, she shows her little one she believes in him, lets him know she thinks he’s ready, and sends him up the ladder to walk the rope.
+Then, she shows her little one she believes in him, lets him know she thinks he’s ready and sends him up the ladder to walk the rope.

 The Helicopter Parent straps a harness on her child.
 The Free Range Parent removes the balance bar and net.
 The Snow Plow Parent keeps the rope securely on the ground.
 And, the Tiger Mom pushes the child up the ladder although he’s never expressed an interest in tight rope walking.